-- Front airbags: Airbags in front of the driver's and front passenger's seats. - Front knee airbags: Airbags under the steering column and under the glove box. - Side airbags: Airbags in the driver's and front passenger's seat-backs. - Side curtain airbags: Airbags above the side windows.

-Each is discussed in the following pages.
+- Front airbags: Airbags in front of the driver's and front passenger's seats. - Knee airbags: Airbags under the steering column and under the glove box. - Side airbags: Airbags in the driver's and front passenger's outer seat-backs and next to the outer rear seating positions. - Side curtain airbags: Airbags above the side windows. - Each is discussed in the following pages.